Russian Hill, San Francisco: History

-The neighborhood's name goes back to the Gold Rush-era, when settlers discovered a small Russian cemetery at the top of the hill.
+The neighborhood's name goes back to the gold rush-era, when settlers discovered a small Russian cemetery at the top of the hill.
 Russian naval and merchant ships frequently visited San Francisco throughout the 19th century beginning in 1806, and there are several mentions of burials of crew members in the Russian Hill cemetery in the first half of the century.
 The cemetery was eventually removed, but the name remained.

+Since San Francisco became part of the U.S. in 1848, ceded from Mexico along with the rest of California, this northern slope overlooking the bay has been considered one of the city's elite districts.
 In 1853 and 1854, a partnership was formed by William H. Ranlett (the architect), Charles Homer (the general contractor), and Joseph H. Atkinson (the mason/brick contractor), in order to build three houses in Russian Hill (at what is now known as the Vallejo Street Crest).
 The Atkinson House (1853) is one of the oldest houses still standing in San Francisco, and possibly one of the first examples of Italianate-style architecture in the city.
+It was one of the few homes in the neighborhood to have survived the 1906 earthquake, with most Russian Hill residents being forced to rebuild.

 The switchbacks design of Lombard Street was first suggested by property owner Carl Henry and was built in 1922, intended to reduce the hill's natural 27 percent grade, which was too steep for most vehicles to climb.